How to Buy Solar Panels

 Is solar PV a Good Investment?

-If you're wondering whether solar panels are a good investment, read on and discover when your solar system will start paying you back.
+If you're wondering whether solar panels are a good investment, read on to find out when your solar PV system will start paying you back.

 Solar panels are expensive, but will they pay their own way and earn you money into the bargain?
 Read on and find out more.